The zoo keepers at Taronga Western Plains Zoo have had their hands full raising a little cheetah cub named Siri.

 For the first six weeks, keepers provided 24/7 care for the cub.

 At eight weeks, they introduced a 7-week-old retriever cross mastiff puppy named Iris as a companion.
 This will help Siri develop her animal instincts and social interaction.

-Learn more at our cheetah facts page.
+Learn more about cheetahs in our cheetah facts article.